 No matter what the content of the media, no matter the setting, background or environment, people love to see bloopers and mistakes.
 We are our own worst judges and more often than not, people just love to see things go a little bit wrong for others.

-Just look at the popularity of TV shows like Auntie's Bloomers, You've Been Framed and It'll be Alright on the Night.
+Just look at the popularity of TV shows like You've Been Framed and It'll be Alright on the Night.
 If you’re not familiar, they are shows where outtakes are shared.
 You can watch things go wrong on some of the most popular TV shows and films.

 I can’t even tell you how many times I’ve seen it and every time it as me in fits of laughter.
 The hilarious children, the panic stricken mother, the reaction of the father…I can empathise with the situation too!

-Whether you're a highly-trained actor like Robert De Niro or Matt Damon.
-Or if you are a budding vlogger or podcasters, then mistakes happen.
+Whether you're a highly-trained actor like Robert De Niro or Matt Damon, or if you are a budding vlogger or podcasters, mistakes happen!

 The main reason to share bloopers is because they are funny and they entertain people.
 But not only that, bloopers can show you as a well-spirited person.

 There is a big spotlight on how fake news and misleading content are damaging the industry and how social media is creating a culture of perfection.

 So bloopers and mistakes can provide an element of escapism from perfection and a celebration of the flaws that we share.
 If you can get creative and think of funny or smart ways to re-use bloopers, it could drive viewers to the source content while adding an element of fun to your content.

 Here are 3 super smart ways to start repurposing bloopers